 Murder.
 Passion.
 Obsession.
 Three words which best describe the intense journey Roger Michell takes his audiences on in his latest film, My Cousin Rachel.
-Based on the novel by Daphne du Maurier, Rachel tells the story of a young man named Philip (played by Sam Claflin) who plots revenge against his enigmatic cousin Rachel (played by Rachel Weisz), believing her to be the murderer of his guardian.
+Based on the novel by Daphne du Maurier, My Cousin Rachel tells the story of a young man named Philip (played by Sam Claflin) who plots revenge against his mysterious cousin Rachel (played by Rachel Weisz), believing her to be the murderer of his guardian.
 However, his plans become problematic when he realizes that his obsession with her has turned into one of passion, rather than hatred.

 Blast Magazine: During your career, you have had the opportunity to work on projects in a variety of genres.
 What was it that drew you to the darker tones present in My Cousin Rachel?

 Roger Michell: I had read the book and decided that I wanted to make it into a film.
 This project was fitting for me because nearly all of my films have some wretched, dark, horrible element to them with only a couple of exceptions.

 Blast Magazine: Was your creative process different for this film than your previous works given that My Cousin Rachel is based on a pre-existing novel?
 In addition, were you in any way influenced by the choices made in the 1952 film adaptation?

 Michell: I never watched the 1952 film version.
 I thought it was better for me not to watch it.
 One afternoon, I did sneakily watch the previous film’s trailer and read some of the associated reviews, but I never watched the actual film because I did not want to be influenced by the choices they made.
 I used the novel as my guide.
 I think the novel is full of fantastic choices, wonderful stage management, incredible construction, and a plot you could drive a sports car around and never come off the track.
 I tried to use Daphne du Maurier’s work as much as possible.